$0 Egypt → UAE Employment Visa Guide — Quick-Start Checklist

 3. Your residence visa is stamped in your passport (or issued digitally).

-4. Your Emirates ID card is delivered by courier — typically within five to ten working days of the biometrics appointment.
+4. Your Emirates ID card is delivered by courier after issuance.

 From the day you arrive in the UAE on your Entry Permit to the day you receive your Emirates ID, the typical total is two to four weeks.
 The medical test is the step that cannot be accelerated — it is bound by the biological processing time of blood tests.
 Everything else in the sequence waits for the medical clearance to come through.